Connect Biopharma (NASDAQ:CNTB) Shares Up 6.2%

 Connect Biopharma Holdings Limited (NASDAQ:CNTB)’s stock price shot up 6.2% during trading on Monday .
 The stock traded as high as $18.70 and last traded at $18.70.
 1,074 shares were traded during mid-day trading, a decline of 99% from the average session volume of 108,081 shares.
 The stock had previously closed at $17.60.

 Several brokerages have recently commented on CNTB.
-SVB Leerink began coverage on shares of Connect Biopharma in a research note on Tuesday, April 13th.
-They issued an “outperform” rating and a $32.00 target price on the stock.
-Piper Sandler began coverage on shares of Connect Biopharma in a research note on Tuesday, April 13th.
-They issued an “overweight” rating on the stock.
-Finally, Jefferies Financial Group began coverage on shares of Connect Biopharma in a research note on Tuesday, April 13th.
+Jefferies Financial Group began coverage on shares of Connect Biopharma in a research note on Tuesday, April 13th.
 They issued a “buy” rating and a $27.00 target price on the stock.
+Piper Sandler began coverage on shares of Connect Biopharma in a research report on Tuesday, April 13th.
+They set an “overweight” rating on the stock.
+Finally, SVB Leerink began coverage on shares of Connect Biopharma in a research report on Tuesday, April 13th.
+They set an “outperform” rating and a $32.00 price target on the stock.

 The business has a 50-day moving average price of $16.29.